I Can't Believe I Hung Onto That For So Long

 • What’s that one conversation that I replay in my mind over and over again?

-• Why do I dream of traveling, but always stay home when I take time off?
+• Why do I always stay at home when I take time off, even though I dream of traveling?

-• Who am I still pissed at for that one thing?
+• Who am I still upset with for that one thing?

 • What relationship pattern do I keep repeating?